Frequently Asked Questions

 Why should I replace my backup battery?

 It is very important to replace your backup battery.
-In the event of a power outage, your corded landline phone and internet service over the nbn network will not work if the battery has lost charge or has been removed.
+In the event of a power outage, your corded landline phone service over the NBN™ network will not work if the battery has lost charge or has been removed.

 How do I recycle my old battery?

-The Sealed Lead Batteries used in your nbn™ Power Supply Unit are recyclable.
-However, these batteries contain hazardous waste and cannot be disposed of in your household bin.
-Please take your old battery to a specialist recycling centre.
+The Sealed Lead Batteries used in your NBN™ Power Supply Unit are recyclable.
+However, these batteries contain hazardous waste and cannot be disposed of in your regular household bin.
+Please go to PlanetArk - recyclingnearyou.com.au to find a specialist recycling service near you.

 How long does a Battery Backup last during a power outage?